PolicyStat/GitZen/README.md

 9. Check to see that all fields under the "New User" heading are filled out accurately, and then click the "Create User" button to create a user with the given information.

-A confirmation page should come up after this process that will have a link to return to the login screen.
+10. Once the account has been created, the next page will instruct you to authorize GitZen on GitHub for the newly created user by following the hyperlink.
+Click this link to start the authorization process, and after it is completed (either automatically or by following the GitHub instructions), a confirmation page will come up with a link back to the login page where one can login to the newly created GitZen account.